DastanIqbal/OpenCV-Android/README.md

 # OpenCV-Android

-This repo is created to compile OpenCV for Android and OpenCV tutorials for Android.
+This repo is created to compile OpenCV for Android and inteded to add OpenCV tutorials for Android.

 `docker` folder contains script to compile OpenCV for android architecture(armv7)